-Reimagining Art Curation and Collection as Sacred Praxis
+Reimagining Art Curation and Collection

 The Ori House is a new model for art curation and collecting: one that sees art not as commodity, but as transmission.
 At the Ori House, we believe that contemporary art must be rooted in ancestral intelligence, lived experience, and collective healing.